High psychological distress

 • Does the proportion of people with disability with high levels of psychological distress vary by remoteness?

 The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) with high or very high levels of psychological distress, grouped by remoteness.
-In outer regional and remote areas, 33% of adults with disability had high or very high levels of psychological distress, as did 30% in major cities.
+In 2022, 32% of adults with disability in major cities had high or very high levels of psychological distress, as did 29% in outer regional and remote areas.

 More detailed data by age group are shown in the table.